INTRODUCING THE FOLK AMERICANA ROOTS HALL OF FAME

 - Betsy Siggins - Folk New England

-Visit the historic Boch Center Wang Theatre and take a behind-the-scenes tour of one of Boston’s most prominent landmarks - plus get an exclusive look at the future home of the Folk Americana Roots Hall of Fame!
+Visit the historic Boch Center Wang Theatre, virtually, and take a behind-the-scenes tour of one of Boston’s most prominent landmarks - plus get an exclusive look at the future home of the Folk Americana Roots Hall of Fame!